bmad-sim/GTPSA.jl/docs/src/quickstart.md

 **In the context of `GTPSA.jl`, we refer to "variables" as each ``\Delta x_i`` in the `TPS`.** The reason for this is that one can always choose a coordinate system where ``\vec{a}=\vec{0}``, and such a choice greatly simplifies the terminology and analysis.
 This brings up an important point: the `TPS` type itself does NOT explicitly store any expansion point.
 It just stores the monomial coefficients of each term in the Taylor series, truncated at the chosen order of the (tiny) variables.
 The setup of the problem, done by you our dear user, will decide the expansion point.
 In the parlance of Dual numbers, the quantity ``\Delta x_i`` is equivalent to ``0+1\epsilon_i``.

 Let's dive into some examples, which will make these above points clearer.
-After defining the `Descriptor`, we can obtain the variables, which themselves are represented as `TPS`s (with each variable's first order monomial coefficient set to 1) using `@vars`:
+After defining the `Descriptor`, we can obtain the variables, which themselves are represented as `TPS`s (with each variable's first order monomial coefficient set to 1) using `vars`:

 ```@example 1
-using GTPSA; GTPSA.show_sparse=false;#hide
+using GTPSA; #hide
 d6 = Descriptor(2, 6); # 2 variables to 6th order

 # Returns a Vector of each variable as a TPS
-Δx = @vars(d6)
+Δx = vars(d6)
 ```

 The result is a `TPS` vector function ``\begin{bmatrix} \Delta x_1 \\ \Delta x_2 \end{bmatrix}`` corresponding directly to each variable. `TPS64` is an alias for `TPS{Float64}`, which are `TPS`s that represent 64-bit floats.
 Likewise, `ComplexTPS64` is an alias for `TPS{ComplexF64}`.
 Currently, GTPSA only supports `TPS`s which represent `Float64` and `ComplexF64` numbers.